mradcliffe/xeroclient/README.md

 ## Affiliation

-This library is not affiliated with Xero.
+This library is not affiliated with Xero Limited.